DrLegitamate/WordWeave/README.md

-# GlobalFoxTalk
+# WordWeave

-GlobalFoxTalk is a powerful Firefox extension designed to help language learners expand their vocabulary naturally while browsing the web.
+WordWeave is a powerful Firefox extension designed to help language learners expand their vocabulary naturally while browsing the web.
 The extension intelligently replaces words with their translations in your target language, creating an immersive learning environment that fits seamlessly into your daily browsing routine.

 ## 🌟 Features